Skip to main content

 warning

-Due to breaking changes introduced in Kafka version 4.0.0, you must remove the existing Kafka operator and cluster components before proceeding with the upgrade.
+Due to breaking changes in Kafka 4.0.0, you must remove the existing Kafka operator and cluster before proceeding.

-Important: This process requires downtime.
-Removing the Strimzi Kafka operator and Kafka cluster will temporarily interrupt Cinchy.
-Plan your upgrade accordingly and schedule this operation during a maintenance window.
+This process requires downtime.
+Plan your upgrade accordingly and perform this step during a maintenance window.

 kubectl delete app strimzi-kafka-operator -n argocd